-Ν N areas of 10 acres or more, perform soil grain size analyses on layers up to 50 feet deep (or no more than 10 feet below the water table).
+Y Ν - - 1 areas of 10 acres or more, perform soil grain size analyses on layers up to 50 feet deep (or no more than 10 feet below the water table).
 If proposing to estimate the infiltration rate using the soil grain size analysis method, obtain samples adequate for the purposes of that gradation/classification testing.
-At a minimum, one-grain size analysis per soil stratum in each test hole within 2.5 times the maximum design water depth, but not less than 10 feet is conducted.
-For BMP IN.01: Infiltration Basins, at least one test pit or test hole per 5,000 square feet of BMP infiltrating surface (in no case less than two per BMP).
-For BMP IN.02: Infiltration Trenches, at least one test pit or test hole per 200 feet of trench length (in no case less than two per rench).
-In high water table sites, the subsurface exploration sampling need not be conducted lower than 2 feet below the ground water table.
-Detailed logs for each test pit or test hole and a map showing the location of the test pits or test holes.
-Logs include at a minimum: Depth of pit or hole Soil descriptions Depth to water Presence of stratification Logs substantiate whether stratification does or does not exist.
-A minimum of three groundwater monitoring wells or three hydraulically connected surface or ground water features are used to determine the direction of flow and gradient.
-One monitoring well may be sufficient if the site professional determines the surrounding site conditions indicate that gradient and flow direction rates: Complete laboratory testing as necessary to establish the soil gradation characteristics and other properties to complete the infiltration rate: At a minimum, conduct one-grain size analysis per soil stratum in teach test hole within 2.5 times the maximum design water depth, but not less than 10 feet.
-When assessing Soil Testing Data The characterization study documents the following Soil Testing Data for each soil unit encountered should include: Grain-size distribution (ASTM D422 or equivalent AASHTO specification), if using the grain size analysis method Visual grain size classification N
+At a minimum, one-grain size analysis per soil stratum in each test hole within 2.5 times the maximum design water depth, but not less than 10 feet is conducted. • For BMP IN.01: Infiltration Basins, at least one test pit or test hole per 5,000 square feet of BMP infiltrating surface (in no case less than two per BMP). • For BMP IN.02: Infiltration Trenches, at least one test pit or test hole per 200 feet of trench length (in no case less than two per trench). • In high water table sites, the subsurface exploration sampling need not be conducted lower than 2 feet below the ground water table. • Detailed logs for each test pit or test hole and a map showing the location of the test pits or test holes.
+Logs include at a minimum: • Depth of pit or hole Soil descriptions • Depth to water Presence of stratification • Logs substantiate whether stratification does or does not exist. • A minimum of three groundwater monitoring wells or three hydraulically connected surface or ground water features are used to determine the direction of flow and gradient.
+One monitoring well may be sufficient if the site professional determines the surrounding site conditions indicate that gradient and flow direction are not critical.
+Monitoring has occurred through at least one wet season unless substantially equivalent site historical data regarding ground water levels is available.
+If using the Soil Grain Size Analysis Method for estimating infiltration rates: • Complete laboratory testing as necessary to establish the soil gradation characteristics and other properties to complete the infiltration facility design. • At a minimum, conduct one-grain size analysis per soil stratum in teach test hole within 2.5 times the maximum design water depth, but not less than 10 feet. • When assessing Soil Testing Data The characterization study documents the following Soil Testing Data for each soil unit encountered should include: • Grain-size distribution (ASTM D422 or equivalent AASHTO specification) if using the grain size analysis method specification), if using the grain size analysis method Visual grain size classification